noahhusby/aiostreammagic/docs/equalizer_api.md

 #### Parameters

 - `index`: Band number (0-6)
-- `filter`: Filter type (LOWSHELF, PEAKING, HIGHSHELF, LOWPASS, HIGHPASS, NOTCH)
+- `filter`: Filter type (PASSTHROUGH, PEAKING, LOWSHELF, HIGHSHELF, NOTCH, HIGHPASS, LOWPASS, ALLPASS)
 - `freq`: Frequency in Hz (20 Hz to 20 kHz)
 - `gain`: Gain in dB (-6 dB to 3 dB)
 - `q`: Q factor (API seems to accept any value (0-100 confirmed), but a range from 0.1 to 10 seems reasonable)

-**Note**: Filter type modification requires further testing to confirm supported values.

 #### Parameter Modification Rules